Wearables and Your Health: Where Do They Intersect?

 Both sides of the health technology debate

-Last week, we talked about what to watch for in the way of wearable technology this year.
+In our last article, we talked about what to watch for in the way of wearable technology this year.
 Now we’ll discuss how this innovative form of technology can be used to promote a healthier population.
 We all know that health insurance payers give out incentives to providers for healthy patients; to obtain these incentives, healthcare providers must gather more data, communicate more effectively with their patients, and get them engaged in managing their own health.
 Why not use technology to automatically gather this data and send it back to the patient’s medical record?
 This method ensures accuracy, efficiency, timeliness, and accountability — things that can be sorely lacking in today’s healthcare management system.
+Wearables and your health intersect at awareness and healthy lifestyle planning.

 The use of wearables, once a practice driven solely by individuals hopping on the “cool” factor of a FitBit, is now moving into the realm of employer- driven incentive as part of their health and wellness programs.
 Research has calculated a clear ROI on those who use wearables vs. those who do not.
 In fact, as part of a study conducted by Springbuk, employees using wearable technology cost $1,000 less on average for a company than those who didn’t.